solayer-labs/docs/informational/how-to-use/use-ledger.md

 <figure><img src="../../.gitbook/assets/image (23).png" alt=""><figcaption></figcaption></figure>

-13. You will see sSOL or sLST-SOL in your wallet as a representation SPL.
+13. You will see sSOL or sLST-SOL in your wallet as a representation of SPL.
 Please note that it is NOT transferrable and will be made redeemable/transferrable at a later Epoch noted in our release schedule.
 Read more under the [restaking](https://docs.solayer.org/solayer-docs/restaking/restaking-architecture) [guide](https://docs.solayer.org/solayer-docs/restaking/restaking-architecture) to understand the denotation.&#x20;
 14. As whitelisted individuals, you will be directly taken to app.solayer.org staking page.&#x20;
 15. If you are not invited, please wait for Epoch 1.
 We work closely with supporters and collaborators for Epoch 0 for security reasons.&#x20;